-Experienced board-certified dermatologist Dr. Michele Green has been expertly treating patients in her Upper East Side New York City office for more than 25 years.
+Experienced board-certified dermatologist Dr. Michele Green has been treating patients in her Upper East Side, New York City, office for more than 25 years.
 Dr. Green is a master at generating individualized treatment plans, promoting wellness, and helping each patient achieve their aesthetic goals.
 With her proprietary line of skincare products, MGSKINLABs, and a wide range of cosmetic and medical treatment options available, including dermal fillers, microneedling, laser treatment, Botox, chemical peels, and more, Dr. Green can address a wide range of skin conditions and cosmetic concerns.
 Well-known for high patient satisfaction, Dr. Green has been voted one of New York City’s best healthcare providers by such publications as Castle Connolly, Super Doctors, and New York Magazine.

 ozempic logo